SouthpawIN/senter-omni/README.md

 ## 🌟 **Why Senter-Omni?**

-**🎯 ONE MODEL, ALL MODALITIES** - Unlike pipeline approaches, Senter-Omni is a single 4B parameter model that truly understands and reasons across text, images, audio, and video simultaneously.
+**🎯 ONE MODEL, ALL MODALITIES** - Unlike pipeline approaches, Senter-Omni is a single 4B parameter model that understands and reasons across text, images, audio, and video simultaneously.

 **⚡ TRUE STREAMING** - Experience real-time token generation with measurable time-to-first-token performance (~0.234s).